keizer619/release-notes/ballerina-release-notes-0.990.3.md

 ## Language & Runtime

 In Ballerina, floating point types (`float` and `decimal`) adheres to the IEEE754-2008 standard.
 Hence, floating point types accommodate NaN and Infinity concepts.
-Now, along with the ‘float’ type, ‘decimal’ type also supports NaN and Infinity concepts.
+Now, along with the `float` type, `decimal` type also supports NaN and Infinity concepts.

 Dividing a number by zero will no longer result in a panic situation.
 Rather, it will result in infinity(+/-) for all non-zero real numbers and NaN.
 Now, in addition to this, the `decimal` type supports three built-in functions namely `isNaN()`, `isInfinite()`, and `inFinite()` to check whether a given number is NaN, Infinity, or a finite number.

 ## Standard Library

-- Now, the type ‘time:Time’, which represents an instance of time with the associated timezone is a ‘record type’ (not an ‘object type’).
-Member functions of the previous “time:Time” object are now provided as utility functions.
+- Now, the type `time:Time`, which represents an instance of time with the associated timezone is a `record type` (not an `object type`).
+Member functions of the previous `time:Time` object are now provided as utility functions.
 - Support for using the `optional` configuration for client authentication in SSL.
 - The SimpleDurableTopicSubscriber, SimpleQueueReceiver, SimpleQueueSender, SimpleTopicPublisher, and SimpleTopicSubscriber were removed from the JMS API.
 The initialization API of the TopicPublisher, TopicSubscriber, DurableTopicSubscriber, QueueReceiver, and QueueSender has been modified to support all `Simple` use cases as well.
 - Support on WebSub Hub persistence.